 Avoid the use of Hydrogen Peroxide or Oxygen Brighteners.
 While these products can be excellent at removing blood stains, they are also harsh on natural fibers, causing the fabric around the snap to weaken.

 - Do not iron your pads.
 The outer layer is made of PUL (polyurethane laminate) and it will either shrink causing your pad to come loose at the seams, or it will melt

 - Make sure you wash them at a temperature no higher than 40 degrees Celsius (that’s around 100 Fahrenheit)

-- Soak in cold water as soon as possible AND gently rinse the majority of the blood into a sink/bath before putting in the washing machine.
+- Soak in cold water as soon as possible AND gently rinse the majority of the blood into a sink/bath before putting it in the washing machine.

 - You can also try adding some salt or baking soda + apple cider vinegar to the soaking water.
-You can soak them for a whole day if I you're not putting a wash on straight away.
+You can soak them for a whole day if you’re not putting a wash on straight away.
 Just be sure to change the water if soaking longer than a day.

 - Be careful not to overload the washing machine, water needs to be able to circulate freely without fighting through lots of clothing.